Willcox-Research-Group/rom-operator-inference-Python3/docs/content/contributing/code_anatomy.md

 - `post`: post-processing tools (mostly error evaluation).
 - `utils`: other routines that don't obviously fit into another submodule.
 These functions are usually not important for casual users, but advanced users and developers may need access to them.

+---

 ## Conventions

+See the [Index of Notation](sec-notation) for specific naming conventions for both mathematical exposition and source code variables.

 ### Object-oriented Philosophy